svvarik/hog-feature-descriptor/README.md

 ![Sample image](./flash_histograms.png)

 It can be observed the feature descriptor was somewhat effective in locating features in the image, such as the sanitizer bottle or the monitor arm.
+Unfortunately, due to the image / screem resolution, you might have to zoom in to see the feature detection.